-Definately MUD jeans is not afraid to set some heavy and bold goals with a clear time frame.
+MUD jeans is definitely not afraid to set some heavy and bold goals with a clear time frame.
 Like their extensive 2020 goals:

-- All fibres used in MUD jeans are preferred fibres as stated by the textile exchange preferred fiber or material benchmark
+- All fibres used in MUD jeans are preferred fibres as stated by the textile exchange preferred fibre or material benchmark.

 - For 2020, through an LCA (Life Cycle Analysis) we will map the complete consumption of water throughout the supply chain and set specific goals concerning reduction.

-- We will expand our take-back scheme beyong the free-shipping zone and include more shops to increase the volume of jeans recycled.
+- We will expand our take-back scheme beyond the free-shipping zone and include more shops to increase the volume of jeans recycled.

 …and many more!
 SMART goals have been set.
 Now the readers will likely follow seeing you accomplishing these goals!